ttreeagency/docker-php-ci/README.md

 - NPM
 - GIT
 - Composer, the PHP package manager, automatically updated on container start
-- Bower, the JS package manager, automatically updated on container start
+- Bower, the JS package manager, automatically updated on container start (check Available Configuration Parameters, to disable automatic update)
-- Gulp, the JS automation tools, automatically updated on container start
+- Gulp, the JS automation tools, automatically updated on container start (check Available Configuration Parameters, to disable automatic update)
+- Grunt, the JS automation tools, automatically updated on container start (check Available Configuration Parameters, to disable automatic update)

 This container is under development, change can happen at any time ...